danbev/learning-ai/notes/transformers.md

                      |  |  |  |
                      +--+--+--+
 ```
-Notice that we are takeing the input matrix X and doing 3 linear transformations
+Notice that we are taking the input matrix X and doing 3 linear transformations
-of the same vector.
-So we will have one result for multplying it with the query
+using the same vector.
+So we will have one result for multplying it with the
-vector, one for the key vector, and one for the value vector.
-This will produce
+query vector, one for the key vector, and one for the value vector.
+This will
-3 new vector spaces called the query space, the key space, and the value
+produce 3 new vector spaces called the query space, the key space, and the value
 space.

 The Query vector is information that we are looking for, like the reason for
 saying something when we speak.
 So since we multiply X with W_Q to get Q, the
-Q vector has a context of sort which in the case of Query is the information
+Q vector has a context of sort, which in the case of Query is the information
 about the token and how it relates to the overall goal of the sentence.

-The Key vectors is the relevance of the word(s), represented by X to the query.
+The Key vectors is the relevance of the word(s), represented by X, to the query.
-So the query, is to the query.
-Again since we mulitply X with W_K to get K, K
+So the key vector how relevant this token is to the query.

+Again since we mulitply X with W_K to get K, K also has a context which is the
-also has a context which is the relevance of X to the query.
+relevance of X to the query.

 The Value vector is just a compressed version of the embedded value.
 This is
-called a context less version of the token.
+called a context less version of the token because it does not have any
+additional information apart from the token value itself.

 Scaled dot product attention:
 ```